bewantbe/GC_clean/README.md

 * `IFsimu_release_2.1.1.zip, prj_neuron_gc/raster_tuning`

-    These are Integrate-and-Fire model neuron simulator.
+    An Integrate-and-Fire model neuron simulator.
 See the readme in `IFsimu_release_2.1.1.zip/exec/Readme.txt` for details.
-The latest version can be found https://bitbucket.org/bewantbe/ifsimu or alternatively https://github.com/bewantbe/point-neuron-network-simulator.
+The latest version can be found in https://bitbucket.org/bewantbe/ifsimu or an alternative simulator https://github.com/bewantbe/point-neuron-network-simulator (faster, but currently in experimental state).

 Speed<a name="speed"></a>
 -----